objectionary/eo-lsp-server/README.md

 ## Using with VS Code

 As long as [VS Code] extensions are tightly integrated with the editor, so they handle LSP setup automatically.
-All you need is to open `Extensions Marketplace` (CTRL+SHIFT+X), type `eo` and install `EO` language extension for the EO Programming Language that provides syntax highlighting and parsing error checking out of the box.
+Open `Extensions Marketplace` (CTRL+SHIFT+X), type `eo` and install `EO` language extension.
 Now you're all set!

 ## Using with Sublime Text